LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 For more details about the EMA Chain Toolkit usage, please refer to the [Decoding Chains - Part 2](https://developers.thomsonreuters.com/article/elektron-article-2) article and the EMA Chain Toolkit [javadoc](https://developers.thomsonreuters.com/sites/default/files/article_content_files/EmaChainToolkit-Javadoc.zip).

-### The *ChainExpander* application

-This example application allows you to expand a flat chain from the command line.
-When the expansion is done, chain elements names are simply displayed on the output either in text or JSON format.
-The application accepts options and arguments that allow you to set the chain name, the service name and the DACS user name.
-You can also activate the optimization for long chains or even switch the application to a non verbose mode and redirect the output (the chain elements) to a file so that it can be processed by another application or script.

 ### The *EmaChainToolkitExample* application